Genoma-Agency/db-sync/README.md

 To copy/sync a table the application loads all primary keys in memory from both source and target database to compare them.

-Memory usage is controlled by two arguments:
+Memory usage is controlled by three arguments:

 - `pkBulk`
 - `compareBulk`
 - `modifyBulk`

-To calculate the average maximum memory required you can use the formula:
+To calculate the approximate maximum memory required you can use the formula:

 - T = table with the highest number of rows (sum of source and target)
 - ST = rows count of T in source